Bryan E. Comer

 At Tobias, McCormick & Comer, Bryan has achieved substantial results for his clients and has extensive trial experience, recently serving as co-lead counsel in a complex products liability case resulting in a $3.4 million verdict.
 Bryan has served as lead counsel in a trucking case that settled for $867,500, served as co-counsel on a case for a local business owner that resulted in $108 million jury verdict, co-counsel for the Bondholder Plaintiffs in the HealthSouth Securities Fraud Litigation, co-lead counsel for a local business that resulted in a jury verdict in excess of $800,000, co-lead counsel against a drunk driver that resulted in a $450,000 jury verdict, as well as lead counsel in multiple personal injury cases and trials.

-Bryan and his wife, Megan Brooks Comer, have a young daughter and enjoy spending time on the water along the Gulf Coast.Successful Verdicts & Settlements
+Bryan and his wife, Megan Brooks Comer, have a young daughter and son, and enjoy spending time on the water along the Gulf Coast.Successful Verdicts & Settlements

 J.D., The University of Alabama School of Law, 2005

 B.A., University of Alabama - Tuscaloosa, 2002